 Basis of Presentation

 Our Consolidated Financial Statements have been prepared in accordance with GAAP.
 The Consolidated Financial Statements include the accounts of Cheniere Partners and its majority owned subsidiaries.
-All significant intercompany accounts and transactions have been eliminated in consolidation.
-Certain reclassifications have been made to conform prior period information to the current presentation.
-The reclassifications did not have a material effect on our consolidated financial position, results of operations or cash flows.
+All intercompany accounts and transactions have been eliminated in consolidation.

 Use of Estimates

 The preparation of Consolidated Financial Statements in conformity with GAAP requires management to make certain estimates and assumptions that affect the amounts reported in the Consolidated Financial Statements and the accompanying notes.
-Management evaluates its estimates and related assumptions regularly, including those related to the recoverability of property, plant and equipment, derivative instruments, asset retirement obligations (“AROs”) and fair value measurements.
+Management evaluates its estimates and related assumptions regularly, including those related to fair value measurements, revenue recognition, property, plant and equipment, derivative instruments, leases and asset retirement obligations (“AROs”), as further discussed under the respective sections within this note.
 Changes in facts and circumstances or additional information may result in revised estimates, and actual results may differ from these estimates.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 Hierarchy Levels 1, 2 and 3 are terms for the priority of inputs to valuation approaches used to measure fair value.
 Hierarchy Level 1 inputs are quoted prices in active markets for identical assets or liabilities.
-Hierarchy Level 2 inputs are inputs other than quoted prices included within Level 1 that are directly or indirectly observable for the asset or liability.
+Hierarchy Level 2 inputs are inputs that are directly or indirectly observable for the asset or liability, other than quoted prices included within Level 1.
 Hierarchy Level 3 inputs are inputs that are not observable in the market.

 In determining fair value, we use observable market data when available, or models that incorporate observable market data.
 In addition to market information, we incorporate transaction-specific details that, in management’s judgment, market participants would take into account in measuring fair value.
 We maximize the use of observable inputs and minimize our use of unobservable inputs in arriving at fair value estimates.